dma-neves/PortalGame/README.md

 **Description:**
-  - A prototype / framework for a simple 2D "Portal game" clone made mainly to test out some simple physics and entity management mechanisms
+  - A prototype / framework for a simple 2D "Portal game" clone made mainly to test out some simple physics and entity management mechanisms (Made in c++ using the SFML library)
-  - Also contains a basic Level editor
+  - Also contains a basic Level editor (Made in python)

 **Requirements:**
   1. Linux operating system